PistonDevelopers/rust-empty/README.md

 The setup uses best practices and conventions learned from the Rust community.
 Pull requests/fixes are welcome!

-*Latest feature: Dynamic libraries is now supported!*
+*Latest feature: Install/uninstall Rust nightly!*

 What are these 'best practices'?